 Not everyone petitioning for a family member to immigrate to the U.S. needs to fill out the full Affidavit of Support on Form I-864.
-However, those who are exempt will need to prove this, by having the immigrant fill out and submit Form I-864W (available as a free download from U.S. Citizenship and Immigration Services or USCIS).
+However, those who claim to be exempt from this requirement will need to prove this, by having the immigrant fill out and submit Form I-864W (available as a free download from U.S. Citizenship and Immigration Services or USCIS).
 This article will explain how to fill out the form and prepare the supporting documents.

 Either the immigrant, his or her U.S. citizen spouse, or a combination of the two will need to have earned 40 “quarters” or “credits” of work according to the Social Security Administration’s definition.
 Because a combination is okay, you could show that the immigrant earned 20 credits and the U.S. spouse earned another 20 during the time period that they were married, or any combination that gets you to at least 40.